aws/aws-toolkit-azure-devops/Docs/task-reference.rst

    :description: Using the tasks in the AWS Tools for VSTS
    :keywords: extensions, tasks

-This reference describes the tasks that are included in the AWS Extension for Microsoft Visual Studio Team Services.
+This reference describes the tasks that are included in the AWS Tools for Microsoft Visual Studio Team Services.

 .. _task_prerequisites: